Leezgion/AutoHotkey-Scripts-Collection/README.md

 - 🖥️ Manager auto-start option (start manager on Windows boot)
 - 📌 Integrated window pin controls (when pin script is running)
 - 📸 Integrated screenshot controls (when screenshot script is running)
+- 🎨 Integrated color picker controls (when color picker script is running)
 - 🔄 Batch operations: Start All / Stop All / Reload All
 - 📊 Real-time status display in tray menu
 - 🎯 Single tray icon for all managed scripts